Last Ice Fishing Trip of the Year - The American Outdoorsman

-By Bob Jensen
+by Bob Jensen

 For some of us, the ice-fishing season of 2015 is history.
 For others, there are still a few more days on the ice in our near future.
 I’ve got trips scheduled through the middle of March, and if I get lucky, there will be a couple more trips after that.
 If you’ve got plans for ice-fishing in the next few weeks, following are some things to keep in mind.